SquarePenguin101/www.squarepenguin.co.uk/content/wiki/opensuse.md

     The Packman repository should now be added to your system.
 The ffmpeg utility also will have been installed.

+    NOTE: Do not install the ffmpeg build provided in the openSUSE repositories.
+It does not provide the necessary codec support for get_iplayer.
+If you already installed the openSUSE-supplied ffmpeg, you must upgrade and change vendor for the ffmpeg package and all its subpackages.
+You cannot upgrade just the ffmpeg package - all must be installed from Packman.

 2. Update package database

     	sudo zypper refresh